mcclure/ppx_const/README.md

 ppx_const
 =========

-This is an OCaml language extension implementing an `if%const` statement.
-The `if%const` is evaluated at compile time, and the appropriate clause substituted without the ignored clause being fully compiled.
-This allows you to avoid consequences such as module inclusion or type inference changes which would otherwise have resulted from the ignored clause.
+This is an OCaml language extension implementing `if%const` and `match%const` statements.
+The `if%const` and `match%const` are evaluated at compile time, and the appropriate clause substituted without the ignored clause(s) being fully compiled.
+This allows you to avoid consequences such as module inclusion or type inference changes which would otherwise have resulted from the ignored clause(s).

 In other words, ppx\_const works like `#if` in the C preprocessor, but is implemented entirely within the OCaml language using the [ppx](http://whitequark.org/blog/2014/04/16/a-guide-to-extension-points-in-ocaml/) mechanism.
 In conjunction with [ppx_getenv](https://github.com/whitequark/ppx_getenv), this provides a lightweight alternative to Cppo.